Grammar 101: The greengrocer’s apostrophe

 Apostrophes also indicate contractions and omissions, that is, where words and letters have been left out to make a shortened form.
 For example:

-There are many other examples of contractions and omissions, but the most common include: don’t (do not), can’t (cannot), won’t (will not), shouldn’t (should not), wouldn’t (would not), would’ve (would have), haven’t (have not), and should’ve (should have).
+There are many other examples of contractions and omissions, but the most common include: don’t (do not), can’t (cannot), won’t (will not), shouldn’t (should not), wouldn’t (would not), would’ve (would have), wouldn’t’ve (would not have), haven’t (have not), and should’ve (should have).

 One thing to remember in all of this is that an apostrophe is almost never used to indicate a plural.
 Which brings us back to the greengrocer’s apostrophe again.

 Getting this right is not a matter of being pedantic, it’s about clarity.
-When I see “Banana’s $4.99 / k”, I immediately wonder what belongs to the bananas.
+When I see “Banana’s $4.99 / k”, I immediately wonder what belongs to the bananas, but it’s not really ‘mission critical’ in this instance.
+Where it does matter, though, is in business writing.

-At the fruit shop, this isn’t going to be an issue, but in business, it could have lasting impacts.
+At the fruit shop, getting apostrophes right isn’t going to be an issue, but in business, it could have lasting impacts.
 Anything that takes your readers away from the message you are trying to convey is a bad thing.
 And simple errors like these can make you look unprofessional.
+Business is hard enough without simple things like this getting in the way.